hmrc/individual-losses-api/resources/public/api/conf/common/testing.md

 Some endpoints support DYNAMIC gov test scenarios.
 The response is dynamic based on the request parameters:

-- List Brought Forward Losses V4.0
+- List Brought Forward Losses V4.0 and later
-- Amend a Brought Forward Loss Amount V4.0
+- Amend a Brought Forward Loss Amount V4.0 and later
-- Amend a Loss Claim Type V4.0
+- Amend a Loss Claim Type V4.0 and later
-- List Loss Claims V4.0
+- List Loss Claims V4.0 and later

 ### Stateful